Pratham82/Docker-tutorial/Intro-to-containers/3. More complicated nodejs app/README.md

 2. Running the container with port forwarding

-The following command will run docker container named **node-app-container** created from **node-app** image which will be published on PORT 3000
+The following command will run docker container named **node-app-container** created from **node-app** image which will be published on PORT 3000. -d will run it in detached mode.

 ```
 docker run --init --rm --publish -d 3000:3000 --name node-app-container node-app